 A technique often used in fiction by trained military or skilled freelancers is to apply a chokehold, usually by wrapping an arm around their neck from behind and applying pressure.
 The victim briefly struggles, but quickly passes out and is hidden from sight.

-The air choke is when someone is choked unconscious by cutting off his air supply.
+- The air choke is when someone is choked unconscious by cutting off their air supply.
 The air to the lungs is suspended.
-In fiction the person chokes and flails in silence, and after maybe thirty seconds he is rendered unconscious.
-In reality, cutting off someone's air supply would take several minutes and he'd be at full strength the whole time; a reasonably fit individual can hold their breath for up to a minute, so why should the choke be any different?
+In fiction, the person chokes and flails in silence, and after maybe thirty seconds is rendered unconscious.
+In reality, cutting off someone's air supply would take several minutes and they'd be at full strength the whole time; a reasonably fit individual can hold their breath for up to a minute, so why should the choke be any different?

 Note that this trope includes choking in most forms, not just sleeper holds.